Easy Focaccia Bread

 • Don’t have a reliable warm place?
 See my method on how to proof your dough in the oven here.

 Once your dough has doubled in size, remove it from the bowl, knead it a couple of times on a lightly floured surface to release any excess air bubbles and divide it into 4 even portions (you can use a kitchen scale for this or just eyeball it).
-Shape them into fat logs that are no longer than the diameter of your pot.
+Shape them into skinny logs that are no longer than the diameter of your pot.
 Set them aside covered with a tea towel and let it rest for another 15 mins.

 In a large pot, boil half a pot of water with 1 Tbsp of salt and drop in 1 to 2 dough logs at a time (do not crowd them.
 If you don’t have a large pot, you may have to cook one at a time).
-Boil for 10 mins, flip the dough and boil for another 10mins (20 mins total).
+Boil for 10 mins, flip the dough and boil for another 10 mins (20 mins total).
 Remove the dough log from the water and use a toothpick or chopstick to poke lots of holes into the cooked dumpling to let the steam out.
 Repeat for the rest of the dough.

 Let the cooked dough cool then slice.
 Ready to eat!